 Rome can be quite hot in July and August.
 Temperatures in spring and fall are more moderate, but they can also carry more chance of rain.
 I personally love Rome in May and I would also recommend visiting in September.

-Final thoughts on how to spend two days in Rome
+Final thoughts on seeing Rome in two days

 Honestly, no matter how you build your Rome two-day itinerary as long as you fit in the top two sites each day that you want to see, you almost can’t go wrong.